 Miss Paula, I took you up on your offer for the two free lessons then 25% off for a month.
 Am I glad I did.
 It’s changed everthing for Casey.
 He’s in fourth and couldn’t keep up with the other kids.
 He felt stupid, but I knew he wasn’t stupid.
 He was just behind because of reading.
 So that made him keep getting more and MORE behind.
 Like a never-ending circle of bad results.

+So I got my courage and jumped in to try your free offer.
+All I can say is what a relief, we saw the difference right away in his willingnss to read at night.
+He hurries to get to it when it’s time.
+I never thought tht would be possible but it is.
 Oh he’s still behind but now that he is working at it too instead of just me pushing and pushing, I don’t do much, it’s all him.
 And you too.
 Because with that kind of results, you better believe I signed up for 25% off.
 Then he did so well I didn’t stop even when it got to be more.

 Sandy, Jonah, & Casey